EUROPEHEART CAVALIER KING CHARLES SPANIELS

 Q: When they will be checked by the vet?

 A: Puppies will get their first shots at 7 wks of age.
-They will be carefully checked by our vet and they will be identified by a tattoo number.
+They will be carefully checked by our vet and they will be identified by a microchip registered with the Canadian Kennel Club.

 Q: Do puppies need other vaccinations and when?